nancy.harrison@infobridge-solutions.com

 Prototyping your conversion strategy

 Prototyping should take place soon after content analysis and development of a conversion mapping strategy.
 It allows for validation of the chosen conversion mapping - what elements of current documentation are to be converted to what XML elements in the target architecture - on a small but representative portion of the total content to be converted.
 It also reveals pre-processing and post-processing that may need to be done on the content by authors.
+Part of the prototyping effort is creating the DTD customizations and/or specializations required for your implementation.

-• experience with standard stylesheet sets - DITA Open Toolkit, DocBook stylesheets (@sourceforge.net)
+• experience with standard stylesheet sets - DITA Open Toolkit, DocBook stylesheets

 Automating document builds